Skip to main content

 Our Verdict

 The HydroBlu Sidekick is a solid budget straw filter with an activated carbon bonus.
-At $12.95, it undercuts nearly every competitor while adding taste improvement that most cheap straws lack.
+At its rock-bottom price, it undercuts nearly every competitor while adding taste improvement that most cheap straws lack.

 Best for: Best Compact Carbon Straw